ranfysvalle02/lightning-xor/README.md

 The XOR problem is particularly interesting because it cannot be solved by a linear classifier; there is no straight line that can separate the outputs correctly.
 This non-linearity makes XOR an ideal benchmark for testing the capabilities of neural networks.

+Think of non-linearity like a light switch versus a dimmer switch.

+A **linear** problem is like a regular light switch—you flip it on, the light is fully on; you flip it off, the light is completely off.
+It’s predictable and simple, like following a straight line: one input gives one output.

+Now, a **non-linear** problem is like using a dimmer switch.
+You don’t just have “on” and “off”; you have everything in between.
+The light could be a little bit on, very bright, or somewhere in the middle.
+The relationship between the switch and the light level isn’t a straight line—it’s more flexible and allows for a range of possibilities.

+In machine learning, non-linearity is like the dimmer switch.
+It allows the model to handle more complex situations where things aren’t just black and white, but can be a mix of possibilities.

 #### XOR vs. Decision Trees

 While decision trees can model the XOR function by recursively partitioning the input space, they may struggle with more complex, high-dimensional data.
 Here’s how neural networks differ from decision trees: